Andy-Stack/searches/README.md

-# Sorting Algorithms
+# Searching Algorithms

-This repository contains  various sorting algorithms in various languages.
+This repository contains various search algorithms in various languages.

 Intended personal use and development.